Ramsey-Tur\'an Problems with small independence numbers: Concluding Remarks

 For the lower bound, let $H$ be a $K_{p+1}$-free graph on $n/2$ vertices with independence number $o(\Q(p,n))$ and with $o(n^2)$ edges.
 Such a graph exists by taking $q=p+1$ in Theorem~\ref{bhs-general}.
 Let $G$ be obtained from the union of two vertex-disjoint copies of $H$, say $A$ and $B$, by joining every vertex in $A$ to every vertex in $B$.
 Then, $G$ is $K_{2p+1}$-free, thus $K_s$-free for $2p+1\leq s\leq 2p+3$, with $n^2/4+o(n^2)$ edges and $\alpha(G)\leq o(\Q(p,n))$. \\

 Notice that in all proofs of the main results, we only applied Lemma~\ref{lemma to derive K_4 free} with $q\leq 5$.
 Since Lemma~\ref{lemma to derive K_4 free} holds for all $p,q\geq 2$, it seems natural to generalize our method by applying Lemma~\ref{lemma to derive K_4 free} with larger $p,q$ and try to solve Problem~\ref{prob} for larger $s$, with $f(n)=o(\Q(p,n))$ for some $p<s$.
 Unfortunately, we would encounter obstacles here.
 When $s\leq (p-1)q$ with $q\geq 6$, although we could assume that Conjecture~\ref{Ramsey conj} holds for $\ell=p$ and thus forbid $K_q$ in the cluster graph $R$ by Lemma~\ref{lemma to derive K_4 free}, the information we obtain from the large cliques contained in $R$, say $K_{q-1},\ldots,K_5$, is not as useful as we thought due to the existence of $K_3$ in $R$.
-To be more specific, in order to generalize Theorem~\ref{theorem K_9,10,11 density} with the application of Theorem~\ref{cliqueweighting}, it is necessary to show that no triangle in $R$ is chubby, where we still call a triangle $ijk$ in $R$ \textit{chubby} if $d_G(V_{i'}, V_{j'}) \geq 3/4 + \gamma$ for some $i'j' \in \binom{\{i,j,k\}}{2}$.
+To be more specific, in order to generalize Theorem~\ref{theorem K_9,10,11 density} with the application of Theorem~\ref{cliqueweighting}, it is necessary to show that no triangle in $R$ is $(3/4+\gamma)$-chubby.
 However, by the proof of Proposition~\ref{generalprop}, this would require $s\leq 2p+3$, thus reduce the case $s\leq (p-1)q$ to the condition of Proposition~\ref{generalprop}.
 This again implies that weighted Tur\'an-type results would be beneficial to our approach.